 - Park in a safe place. - Remove the tether cord cap from the engine cut-off switch. - Use appropriate lifting device or have assistance to share lifting stress.
-If a lifting device is not used, use proper lifting techniques, notably by using your legs to lift instead of your back. - Do not attempt to lift the front or rear of vehicle if it is above your limits. - Support front of vehicle off the ground with a suitable device before adjusting suspension. - Support rear of vehicle off the ground with a wide-base snowmobile stand with a rear deflector panel. - Make sure support device is stable and secure.
+If a lifting device is not used, use proper lifting techniques, notably using your legs force. - Do not attempt to lift the front or rear of vehicle if it is above your limits. - Support front of vehicle off the ground with a suitable device before adjusting suspension. - Support rear of vehicle off the ground with a wide-base snowmobile stand with a rear deflector panel. - Make sure support device is stable and secure.